funvill/funvill.github.io/_flockingai/024-michael.md

   - /public/uploads/flockingai/024-f.png
 ---

-The carnival owl is a medium size bird with shiny, iridescent feathers that almost glow at night.
+The carnival owl is a medium sized bird with shiny, iridescent feathers that almost glow in the dark.
 They are attracted to music and can often be found at music festivals.
-They are scavengers and prefer to eat fishes.
+They are scavengers and prefer to eat fish.
 Their feathers are known for their unique geometric patterns.
+The carnival owl is known to make nests out of whatever materials it can find.
+They are often made of sticks, leaves, and other debris.
+The carnival owl is known for its unique call that sounds like a mix between a hoot and a laugh.
+A group of carnival owls is known as a glittering.
+The carnival owl is a very social bird and can often be found in groups.
+They are known to be very playful and to enjoy music.